 | Rewriting / Summarizing notes | High | Low benefit |

-1. Active Recall -- The Act of Remembering Itself Strengthens Memory
+1. Active Recall: The Act of Remembering Is What Strengthens Memory

 Instead of "reading" a textbook, close the book and "recall" the content.
 Instead of "reviewing" your notes, write out what you remember on a blank sheet.
 The act of "trying to remember" itself strengthens the brain's memory circuits.